Terms and Conditions

 This reduced rate applies only for genuine mistakes, and not in any other case, for example, if you change your mind about your change of name, or you need additional information on the deed poll.
 The reduced rate also does not apply if you executed (signed, dated and witnessed) your deed poll incorrectly.
 We may require evidence that the mistake was genuine, and we reserve the right to refuse a request for a reduced rate deed poll if we believe the mistake is not genuine.

 4.2.3.
 If your deed poll documentation is lost in the post

-In the event that your order does not arrive after 10 working days we will resend the order without charge.
+In the event that your order does not come in the post we will re-send the order one time without charge.
 This is the limit of our liability.

 All refunds will be made to the debit or credit card on which the original purchase was made, within 30 days.
-If the original payment was by cheque or postal order, we will require you to supply the information we need to reverse the payment.
+If the original payment was by bank transfer, cheque, or postal order, we will require you to supply the information we need to reverse the payment.
 We will normally make the refund using the same method as the original payment.

 You can also write to us at —

 - Deed Poll Office